pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 spark.sql("ALTER TABLE spark_catalog.CDE_WORKSHOP.CAR_SALES_{} DROP COLUMN VIN".format(username))
 ```

-* Line 275: The MERGE INTO statment allows you to more easily compare data between tables and proceed with flexible updates based on intricate logic.
+* Line 275: The MERGE INTO statement allows you to more easily compare data between tables and proceed with flexible updates based on intricate logic.
 In comparison, Spark table inserts and updates are rigid as the MERGE INTO statement is not allowed in Spark SQL.

 ```
 ICEBERG_MERGE_INTO = "MERGE INTO spark_catalog.CDE_WORKSHOP.CAR_SALES_{0} t USING (SELECT CUSTOMER_ID, MODEL, SALEPRICE, DAY, MONTH, YEAR FROM CAR_SALES_TEMP_{0}) s ON t.customer_id = s.customer_id WHEN MATCHED THEN UPDATE SET * WHEN NOT MATCHED THEN INSERT *".format(username)